loddwwj/data-acquisition-project-go/index.md

 Psychrometric chart with dry-bulb temperature based on humidity ratio (temperature vs. relative humidity)

-Furthermore, Center for the built environmental Thermal Comfort Tool will be applied in our project.
+Furthermore, Center for the built environmental Thermal Comfort Tool will be applied in our project.[1]

 Humidifier in our groups will also be listed at the last.